- This topic has 0 replies, 1 voice, and was last updated 27 September 2020 at 10:36 pm by Orion.

 - Access to higher level spells, including 9th circle spells and eventually epic spells

 So one of the principles of building a powerful spellcaster is aim to set the spellcasting class level high.
-There are no hard and fast rules here, but my suggestions would be to aim as close to level 20 as possible for level 20 builds, and 20-25+ for level 30 and level 40 builds.
+There are no hard and fast rules here, but my suggestions would be to aim as close to level 20 as possible for level 20 builds, and 20-26 (or even higher) for level 30 and level 40 builds.

-This is obviously at the cost of other features (ie one could take some RDD levels for extra strength and AC, for example) but if the goal is more powerful spells, a high caster level goes a long way to achieving this.
-Palemaster levels do not improve caster levels but add other features which one might want.
+Higher caster levels are at the cost of other features (ie one could take some RDD levels for extra strength and AC, for example).
+If the goal is more powerful spells, a high caster level goes a long way to achieving this.
+One thing to note is Palemaster levels do not improve caster levels but add other features which one might or might not want.